deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Powell hit the beacon on his belt as the Combat Controllers propelled themselves through the breach, and an inky cuboid, nearly invisible in space, simply appeared without ceremony next to him.
-Divorced of its power source, the stasis field collapsed and Warhorse, Baseball, Titan, Thor, Rebar and Snapfire were hanging next to him.
+Divorced of its power source, the stasis field collapsed and WARHORSE, BASEBALL, TITAN, THOR, REBAR and SNAPFIRE were hanging next to him.

 He let them through the hole first and, once through himself, settled onto the deck in galactic standard gravity.
-The Deltas deployed a forcefield seal over the breach and, at their nod, Legsy and Sterling burst through the door into the corridor beyond, pushing past the hurricane rush of air that flooded into their entry room.
+The Deltas deployed a forcefield seal over the breach and, at their nod, Legsy and STERLING burst through the door into the corridor beyond, pushing past the hurricane rush of air that flooded into their entry room.
 Their SMGs spat out their rounds with a noise that went right through Powell's